ggeorgak11/object_detection_WRGBD/README.md

-## Multiview RGB-D Object Detection with Object Proposals and Shape Context
+## RGB-D Multi-View Object Detection with Object Proposals and Shape Context
 Georgios Georgakis, Md Alimoor Reza, Jana Kosecka, IROS 2016

 This is MATLAB code for running the single-view and multi-view object detectors on the WRGB-D dataset.